M3RG-IITD/AILA/README.md

      ```bash
      streamlit run afm_data_json.py
      ```
-   - To launch the main application, navigate to the results folder and run the Streamlit script:
+   - To launch the main application, navigate to the 'Results' folder and run the Streamlit script:
      ```bash
      streamlit run afm_data_json.py
      ```